austinhunt818/cs408_module5/README.md

 ## Overview

-This project contains a fake birdwatching page that I styled according to the specifications.
+This project contains a fake page about bears, which include a variety of features, and ways to make those features accessible.

 ## Running